matfish2/vue-formular/README.md

 * `ajax` - Send async request. requires `vue-resource`
 * `client` - Form is not sent to the server.
 To fetch the data listen for the `vue-formular.sent` event.

 Another optional prop for the form is `triggers`.
-It is used to specify fields whose display depnds on the values of other fields.
+It is used to specify fields whose display depends on the values of other fields.
 The syntax is similar to that of the validation rules `requiredIf` and `requiredAndShownIf`:

       {
         triggeredFieldName:'triggeringField:value1,value2'
       }

 To trigger with any truthy value simply omit the values list.